Apostrophe use and eponyms

 A particular note should be made on eponyms as the use of apostrophes in eponyms is debated.
-Many diseases, anatomical structures and landmarks are named after a person, either a patient, a doctor or someone entirely different.
+Many diseases, anatomical structures and landmarks are named after a person, either a patient, a doctor or someone entirely different (also see Stigler's law of eponymy).
 There is variation in the spelling of such eponyms when it comes to the inclusion of an apostrophe, effectively alternating between using a possessive form (Down's syndrome) or a non-possessive form (Down syndrome).

 When to use apostrophes

-Generally speaking, and mostly because of the plea above, Radiopaedia.org is in favour of omitting apostrophes wherever possible.
+Generally speaking, and mostly because of the plea above, Radiopaedia.org is in favor of omitting apostrophes wherever possible.
 However, there are still some cases where it's necessary.
 These include:

 When not to use apostrophes